 Am I considered a Carer?

-If you are looking after someone living with a dementia, disability, mental illness, terminal illness, chronic condition, alcohol or drug related problems or a person who is frail aged, then you may be a Carer.
+If you are looking after someone living with a managing dementia, physical disability, mental illness, terminal illness, chronic condition, alcohol or drug related problems or a person who is frail aged, then you may be a Carer.

 Some Carers provide support and assistance to another person for 24 hours a day.
-They assist with all types of activities, like bathing and dressing, preparing meals and feeding, toileting, lifting and moving, or helping with medicines.
+They assist with all types of activities, like bathing and dressing, preparing meals and feeding, toileting, lifting and moving, or managing medicines.
 Other Carers provide support to people who are reasonably independent, however they require assistance with activities like housework, shopping, banking and transport.

 There are legal definitions for who is considered to be a Carer, and if you are a Carer you may be able to access support.
 Most importantly, there are people who understand what you are experiencing and can help you.